dachcom-digital/pimcore-formbuilder/docs/60_Presets.md

     area:
         presets:
             -
-            jobs: # keep it short and simply :)
+            jobs: # keep it short and simple :)
                 nice_name: 'Short Name'
                 admin_description: 'Description of your Preset'
                 sites: